AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :command:`general`

   Indicates that the hook is of the general type that allows any number of parameter, of any type.
-Other scripts are able to connect to it, but will not be executed when the hook is run if they do not expect the same number of parameters passed to :func:`Hook.run`.
-Other scripts in other language only receive the hook name as a parameter, not the full list of parameters.
+Other scripts are able to connect to it but will not be executed when the hook is run if they do not expect the same number of parameters passed to :func:`Hook.run`.
+Other scripts in other languages only receive the hook name as a parameter, not the full list of parameters.

 * one of the values returned by :func:`Hook.list_types`